Development proxy

 The implications

 The only problem with this approach is that the defined NextJS route (pages/api/[[...slug]]) can be reached in production because NextJS doesn't support conditional removal of API routes.
-We can avoid the invocation of the proxy middleware by checking if the current environment is NOT "development" and return a 404 (can be changed to something more suitable).
+The disable option in createProxy handles this by checking if the current environment is NOT "development" and returning a 404.
+This ensures the proxy is effectively disabled in production.